X

 F-35A Lightning II Joint Strike Fighter.
 Image: Department of Defence, Australia

-RTX subsidiary Pratt & Whitney has been awarded a $1.3-billion contract to continue maturing the F135 Engine Core Upgrade.
+RTX subsidiary Pratt & Whitney has been awarded a contract worth up to $1.3 billion to continue maturing the F135 Engine Core Upgrade.

 The contract includes ”design, analysis, rig testing, engine test preparation, developmental hardware, test asset assembly, air system integration, airworthiness evaluation, and product support planning,” a Department of Defense contract notice stated.